Register Your Child in OFS Summer 2013!

 Please click Job Opportunities for more information.

-Designed to develop academic, cultural and self-confidence, Oakland Freedom School (OFS) is a five-week summer literacy program that uses African American literature and culture to engage children ages 5 to 13 and their families in developing positive self and community identity.
+Designed to develop academic, cultural and self-confidence, Oakland Freedom School (OFS) is a six-week summer literacy program that uses African American literature and culture to engage children in grades K-8th and their families in developing positive self and community identity.
 OFS provides leadership training, strengthens academic skills and self-esteem, and supports community improvement opportunities for children in low-income communities.

 “97% of parents said that OFS contributed to their children’s success in school.
 88% of youth reported that OFS helped them to ‘stay out of trouble.” – Oakland Fund for Children and Youth, City of Oakland Evaluation